zwcway/smartctl_exporter/README.md

                                rescanning takes place.
 If any devices are configured with smartctl.device also no rescanning takes place.
       --smartctl.device=SMARTCTL.DEVICE ...
-                               The device to monitor (repeatable)
+                               The device to monitor (repeatable).
+Support use wildcard of devices path or system-link --smartctl.device-exclude=""
-      --smartctl.device-exclude=""
                                Regexp of devices to exclude from automatic scanning. (mutually exclusive to device-include)